dsj7419/python-learning-by-projects/03-control-flow/README.md

 ## Quiz

 Stay tuned!
-A quiz to validate your knowledge on control flow in Python is on the way.
+We'll be adding a quiz here to test your knowledge and understanding of the concepts learned in this chapter.

 ## Next Steps